 An Open Letter to our California Fire Survivors

 Since I began working in spring of 2018 with survivors of the 2017 Tubbs Fire in Santa Rosa, I have come to appreciate the enormity of the tragedy and the challenging road ahead for so many of you.
-Only now, almost three years after the fire, have most of the homes lost begun the process of rebuilding.
+Only now, almost four years after the fire, have most of the homes lost begun the process of rebuilding.
 Many have chosen to sell their property rather than face the daunting task of designing and rebuilding their home, while a few remaining are still trying to decide what to do, rebuild or move on.

 Since the Tubbs Fire, there was the Camp Fire in Paradise, the most destructive in California history (until August 2020), and the Woolsey Fire, the worst in Malibu history, joining those already looking for help and a way forward.
 The 2019 Kincade, Getty & Tick fires added even more survivors to what is now a rolling list.
 The Kincade Fire came dangerously close to burning properties that were in the process of rebuilding from the Tubbs Fire - the only thing worse than losing your home would be losing it twice.

 Designing your own custom home is a challenging process under normal circumstances; in fact, only a small minority of home owners really even want to take on a project that will absorb 90% of their everyday life for two to three years.
 When someone does make that decision, it is usually after years of planning and dreaming, and hiring an architect to get started is an exciting and happy moment.

 When you've lost your home, everything in it, and possibly even more, starting the process to rebuild your home is an emotional, difficult and bittersweet moment.
 The tasks can feel overwhelming; the huge amounts of data that need to be assimilated, questions to be answered and decisions to be made simply add to the stress and trauma that you are already experiencing.